IVF Fundraising: Guide to Costs, Funding and Treatments

 There are five commonly prescribed drugs to treat female infertility that often serve as the first step along the path to conception.
 These aren’t for everyone, however, as depending on the health and age of the patient, certain fertility drug complications can arise.

 2. Intrauterine Insemination (IUI)

-This method is a common choice for male-factor infertility and proves less expensive and less invasive than IVF or In Vitro Fertilization.
-That said, many studies show that it can take multiple attempts before conception is achieved and with each cycle costing about $3,000, what seems like a more affordable option can add up quickly.
+This method is a common choice for male-factor infertility and proves less expensive and less invasive than IVF or In Vitro Fertilisation.
+That said, many studies show that it can take multiple attempts before conception is achieved.

-More than three million babies have been born as a result of this incredible IVF cycle procedure, according to WebMD.
-Together with an outstanding 41% success rate for women under 35, this is one of the most sought-after fertility treatments available.
-With the high price tag of over $12,000 for one IVF cycle of treatment, however, many couples prefer to explore other options first.
-To help determine the approximate cost of IVF for you, use this IVF calculator.
+More than three million babies have been born as a result of this incredible procedure, according to WebMD.
+Together with an outstanding 41% success rate for women under 35, this is one of the most sought-after treatments available.

 Set your fundraising goal

-Behind every successful fundraising effort is a basic plan of action—and we’re here to help you choose your goals for your fundraiser.
+Behind every successful fundraising effort is a basic plan of action — and we’re here to help you choose your goals for your fundraiser.
 It begins with setting a goal amount.
-As with any medical procedure, it’s important to factor in the price tag of at least one of the IVF cycles itself, and all the smaller expenses that can really add up—including any unpaid time off work, expensive medications, transportation, copays, etc.
+As with any medical procedure, it’s important to factor in the price tag of the procedure itself and all the smaller expenses that can really add up — including any unpaid time off work, expensive medications, transportation, copays, etc.

 Tell your story honestly and clearly